 One natural way to manage weeds in your garden and improve soil structure is to use cover crops.
 This method dates as far back as ancient Greek and Roman times .

 Cover crops (green manures) are fast-growing plants grown with the aim of incorporating them into the soil while still green.
 They also help prevent soil erosion while providing grazing and fodder for farm animals.

-Soil improvement is the main aim of planting cover crops.
+Soil improvement is the main aim of planting cover crops in gardens.

 - Weed suppression.
-The residue from these plants can block sunlight, smothering weeds.
+These plants can block sunlight, smothering weeds.

 - Legume cover crops recycle and add nitrogen to the soil.

 - Aeration is a further benefit, preventing the soil from compacting and allowing other plants to thrive.

 - Conserve soil moisture.
 Cover crops trap water, allowing it to filter deep into the soil.

 - They also hold the soil in place, thereby preventing soil erosion.